lastmile-ai/mcp-agent/examples/mcp_agent_server/asyncio/README.md

 This will:

-1. Start the basic_agent_server.py as a subprocess
+1. Start the server, main.py as a subprocess
 2. Connect to the server
 3. Run the BasicAgentWorkflow
 4. Monitor and display the workflow status